OlgaJ1989/text_adventure/README.md

    * Conclusion: This function and all its elements work as expected and no bugs appear.

 10. Testing game_conclusion()
     * Unlike others, this is not a 'choice' function - it simply prints two different endings to the story.
        - If a player had the chance to pick up the flare gun at any point in the game, the game automatically displays a Win scenario where the flare gun is used to signal the plane leading to a rescue.
+When I played the game making sure to pick up the flare gun when prompted, I reached the game_conclusion() stage and a Win scenario was triggered, as expected.
        - If no flare gun is present, the game automatically displays a Game Over scenario where the plane doesn't spot them, and they commit suicide in desperation.
+When I played the game making sure NOT to pick up the flare gun when prompted, I reeached the game_conclusion() stage and a Game Over scenario was triggered, as expected.
     * Conclusion: This function and all its elements work as expected and no bugs appear.

 ## Deployment